ADLINK-IST/opensplice/docs/html/TunerGuide/_sources/using01.txt

-To create a subscriber, choose *Edit > Create Subscriber* in the menu bar of the main window (see `Main Window Edit Menu`_) or right-click the SPLICE Tuner participant in the entity tree then choose the *Create Subscriber* item.
+To create a subscriber, choose *Edit > Create Subscriber* in the menu bar of the main window (see `Main Window Edit Menu`_) or right-click the Vortex OpenSplice Tuner participant in the entity tree then choose the *Create Subscriber* item.

 Both of these actions will result in the display of the dialog box